 Our Writing Associates offer individual appointments to discuss organization, time management strategies, individual chapters, and other aspects of the thesis writing process.
 We encourage thesis students to complete the Thesis Intake Form, both to facilitate your thinking on how you would prefer to use the Writing Center, and to help us support your individual process appropriately.

 It’s never too early to discuss your thesis with a writing associate.
 Bring in an early chapter, a rough outline, a pile of notes.
 We work with students at all points in the writing process, and strongly encourage writers to begin visiting the Writing Center early in the year.

 Some thesis writers find it useful to find one associate with whom to work on a regular basis.
 Others appreciate the variety of perspectives and strategies offered by working with different associates throughout the writing process.

 If you would like for us to talk to you about a draft that is longer than 8 pages, please schedule two appointments with the same mentor, and email your draft to your mentor in advance of the first appointment.
 During the first hour (which you need not attend), the associate will read, and during the second hour, the two of you can discuss your writing.

 The Writing Center offers a variety of workshops for thesis writers throughout the year, such as:

 - Planning, Managing, and Retaining your Thesis Research

 - Writing Exhaustion

 See our workshop schedule for descriptions, instructors' names, and online registration forms.

-Because staying motivated to write daily is a challenge to most writers, the Writing Center offers Thesis Writers' Retreats during Thanksgiving, January Interterm, and spring breaks.
+Because staying motivated to write daily is a challenge to most writers, the Writing Center offers Thesis Writers' Retreats during the January Interterm.
 Each morning, participants gather to write in a common space, setting writing goals and then reviewing those goals at the close of the session.
 Writing Center staff are available for consultation, and coffee and snacks are provided.